LBPHacker/R216/manual.md

-The R2 has dedicated stack operations that allow pushing to and popping from the stack, and special variants of these that push the instruction pointer and then do an unconditional jump (a subroutine call) and pop a value into the instruction pointer (a subroutine return).
+The R2 has dedicated stack operations that allow pushing to and popping from the stack, and special variants of these that push the instruction pointer and then do an unconditional jump (a subroutine call), and that pop a value into the instruction pointer (a subroutine return).
 These are hardcoded to use `r14` as the stack pointer; a push decrements `r14` before writing to the cell referenced by it and a pop increments `r14` after reading from the cell it